DynamoDS/librarie.js/README.md

 });
 ```

 The string property for the event name is: ItemMouseEnterEventName.
-So the following achieves the samee:
+So the following achieves the same:

 ```js
 libController.on(libController.ItemMouseEnterEventName, function(arg) {